Introducing

 a visit to Tomaquag would change your mind and heart.

-Since its founding in 1958, the Tomaquag Museum has been Indigenous-led and -staffed ... and that fact alone makes it special.
+Since its founding in 1958, the Tomaquag Museum has been Indigenous-led.
+That fact alone makes it special.

-Our educators not only interpret for you the museum’s many cultural belongings ... they also share their own personal stories of growing up Indigenous in today’s America.
+Our educators interpret the museum’s many cultural belongings from their perspectives.
+They also share their personal stories of growing up Indigenous in today’s America.

 The Tomaquag experience is authentic ... and unforgettable.
 First-time visitors enter with their preconceptions and cultural stereotypes ... and leave profoundly moved, their attitudes forever changed.